-This blog will demonstrate how heathy food pyramids have changed over the decades, the results of which display a very interesting comparison of the understanding of health between ‘then’ and ‘now’.
+This blog will demonstrate how various health food pyramids have changed over the decades, the results of which display a very insightful journey of our understanding of health from ‘then’ and ‘now’.

-Contrary to current day beliefs, the largest part of this pyramid contains grains, yet the main issue with this is that it does not differentiate between whole grains and white/refined grains.
+Contrary to current day trends to avoid gluten, the largest part of this pyramid contains grains.
+The main issue with this is that it does not differentiate between whole grains and white/refined grains.
 Refined grains are white in colour because the shell has been stripped out which ultimately removes the necessary nutrients and leaves only the starchy content.
 We speak of empty calories when we discuss white grains nowadays, along with a lack of real nutrition, bloating, constipation, digestive health problems and their over-acidifying of the body.

-This pyramid puts all fats at the top and places meat into the same category as beans, nuts and seeds.
-Today though we know that exchanging meat for beans, seeds and nuts is sure to promote a healthy heart.
+This pyramid puts all fats at the top of the pyramid without distinction of good versus bad fat.
+It places meat into the same category as beans, nuts and seeds.
+Today, we know that exchanging meat for beans, seeds and nuts is sure to promote a healthy heart.

 The 1992 pyramid instructed that we should have the same amount of dairy and vegetables to be healthy, albeit three portions of dairy to be the upper limit and three portions of vegetable to be the lower limit.